nancirose-piazza/DS2020-6672/Midterm_Project/README.md

 for say a client to use to determine a single PE file (under 2MB) is malicious or benign.
 In this repository, putty.exe is used as the sample.

 Task 1: Completed.
+Can be found under midterm-nanci.pynb.
+The training pynb is as it sounds, it's the notebook full of hyperparameter tweaks and longer epochs.

-Task 2: Cannot be completed due to account permission on AWS Task 3: Completed.
+Task 2: Cannot be completed due to account permission on AWS

+Task 3: Completed.
+Can be found in the subfolder midterm files.